tanyuan/tanyuan.github.io/index.md

 layout: bio
 ---

 Shan-Yuan Teng is a PhD candidate in Computer Science at the **University of Chicago** advised by [Prof. Pedro Lopes](http://plopes.org/).
 Shan-Yuan’s research aims at advancing a new generation of **haptic interfaces** (e.g., those that can create the sense of touch, forces, etc.) that exhibit properties that we become used to expecting from our mobile phones & wearables, such as **extreme mobility, availability anytime, etc**.
-To advance haptics into this new territory, Shan-Yuan engineers custom-made interactive devices that, for instance: allow to feel touch in Augmented/Mixed Reality (AR/MR/XR) without encumbering our fingerpads, or offer rich force feedback with virtually infinite battery life.
+To advance haptics into this new territory, Shan-Yuan engineers custom-made interactive devices that, for instance: allow us to feel touch in Augmented/Mixed Reality (AR/MR/XR) without encumbering our fingerpads, or offer rich force feedback with virtually infinite battery life.
 Shan-Yuan has published this work as 16 papers (7 as the first author) at top **Human-Computer Interaction (HCI) conferences** including **ACM CHI & UIST**, with two Best Paper Awards & five Honorable Mention Awards, and demonstrated at SIGGRAPH, IEEE Haptics.

 Shan-Yuan was born in Taiwan and received Master's degree in Computer Science & Bachelor's degree in Electrical Engineering at **National Taiwan University**.

 [&nbsp;tengshanyuan@uchicago.edu&nbsp;] [&nbsp;[CV](/ShanYuanTeng_CV.pdf)&nbsp;] [&nbsp;[google&nbsp;scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ)&nbsp;] [&nbsp;[ORCID](https://orcid.org/0000-0002-1079-097X)&nbsp;]

-## highlights
+## Highlights

 {% include_relative highlights.md %}

 <div class="project-list-highlight">

-<h2>PhD research: enabling haptic experiences <i>anywhere, anytime</i></h2>
+<h2>PhD Research: Enabling haptic experiences <i>anywhere, anytime</i></h2>

-My research question is: What fundamental restrictions are limiting wearable haptic devices from integrating into our lives, and, more importantly, can we tackle these?
-I wrote articles on this overarching idea in <a href="/projects/anywhere-anytime-chi23.pdf">CHI doctoral consortium</a>, <a href="/projects/seamless-haptics-IEEEVR24.pdf">IEEE VR workshop</a>, <a href="/projects/xr-needs-mixed-feelings/XR-needs-mixed-feelings-XRDS21.pdf">ACM XRDS</a>, and published papers:
+Haptics, while highly developed in labs (sense of touch & forces), are left to a minimum in our daily computing devices (vibration in phones).
+My research asks: What fundamental restrictions are limiting haptic devices from integrating into our lives, and, more importantly, can we tackle these?
+I wrote articles on this overarching idea in <a href="/projects/anywhere-anytime-chi23.pdf">CHI Doctoral Consortium</a>, <a href="/projects/seamless-haptics-IEEEVR24.pdf">IEEE VR Workshop</a>, <a href="/projects/xr-needs-mixed-feelings/XR-needs-mixed-feelings-XRDS21.pdf">ACM XRDS</a>, and published papers at prestigious HCI conferences:
 <br><br>
-<h3>lead author publications (ACM CHI & UIST)</h3>
+<h3>Lead author publications (ACM CHI & UIST)</h3>

 <div class="project-list">
   <ul>